Tim Smith (Cardiacs)

-Smith was born on 3 July 1961 in Carshalton, Surrey, England.
-He and his older brother Jim acquired an interest in music around 1972 from their neighbourhood friend Geoff Shelton buying an electric guitar.
+Timothy Charles Smith was born on 3 July 1961 in Carshalton, Surrey, England.
+He grew up in Chessington where he was primarily raised by his mother Eileen, a dinner lady at the primary school he attended with his older brother Jim.
+His father Ernie, a big band jazz trumpeter, died suddenly when Smith was 3.
+He and Jim acquired an interest in music around 1972 from their neighbourhood friend Geoff Shelton buying an electric guitar.
 Jim Smith bought a bass guitar so that he and Geoff could play a blues riff together, while Smith owned a snare drum and would drum with them.
 The next year, Shelton lent Smith an LP on how to play the guitar, teaching him to play the G chord during a visit.
 Smith learnt the song "Frankie and Johnny", and played it whilst his mum sang.
 Around the same time, he heard a section on a record that "[made] his stomach go funny and [gave] him goosebumps".
 It changed his perception of music, and may have inspired the sound of his compositions.
 After that, Jim stopped playing bass until 1977.

 Some songs written by Smith at around age 13, notably "Interlude" from their debut album and "Billion" from Sing to God, would later be made into Cardiacs tracks.
 In an interview, Smith commented about his songs written at a young age:

 Smith attended Fleetwood Secondary School in Chessington with his friend Colvin Mayers.
 There, he met Mark Cawthra and Peter Tagg, who would later play in Cardiacs.
 In 1975, Smith and Cawthra formed an unnamed group with organist David Philpot.
 They played instrumentals inspired by Egg.
 The band never played live and Dave Philpot died a few years later.
 His miniKORG synthesiser was later inherited by Cardiacs.

-Cawthra was suspended from school and, after staying at the Kaleidoscope hotel in Kingston, moved to York.
+Cawthra was suspended from school and, after staying at the Kaleidoscope hostel in Kingston, moved to York.
 During that time, he and Smith would send each other tapes of unkind songs they had written for each other.
-Smith played in another band at the age of 16 called Gazunder alongside the Sound frontman Adrian Borland and rock drummer Bruce Bizland, which sounded like the rock instrumentals on David Bowie's The Man Who Sold the World (1970).

-The Filth to Cardiacs: 1977–2008
+Career

-Formation, demos and line-up changes: 1977–1984
+Cardiacs formation, demos and line-up changes: 1977–1984

-At the age of 16, Smith formed a rock group, the Filth.
-Often misremembered as "Philip Pilf and the Filth", the group was established by Smith in 1977.
-The same year, the Filth wrote the song "Icky Qualms" and played their first gig the Kaleidoscope hotel, "a hostel for misfits and that".
-Smith arranged the group with Peter Tagg on drums, Jim on bass, himself on guitar and Michael Pugh on vocals.
-Mick Pugh, a friend of Jim's, was chosen due to his shouty voice.